marintoro/Rainbow/README.md

 in which an agent learns an optimal policy from its own experiments and a reward signal.
 The goal of the agent is to maximize the sum of accumulated rewards and thus the agent needs to think about sequence of actions rather than instantaneous ones.
-DRL appears today as one of the closest paradigm to Artificial General Intelligence.
 The Atari benchmark is really valuable for evaluating general AI algorithm as it includes more than 50 games with highly variable task to solve from simple paddle